-The Company has designated itself as a profit orientated entity for the purposes of New Zealand Equivalent to International Financial Reporting Standards (NZIFRS).
+The Company and Group has designated itself as a profit orientated entity for the purposes of New Zealand Equivalent to International Financial Reporting Standards (NZIFRS).
 The Financial Statements have been prepared in accordance with New Zealand Generally Accepted Accounting Practice ("NZ GAAP") and Tier 1 for-profit entity Accounting Standards.
-They comply with New Zealand equivalents to the International Financial Reporting Standards and other applicable Financial Reporting Standards, as appropriate for profit-oriented entities.
+They comply with New Zealand equivalents to the International Financial Reporting Standards, as appropriate for profit-oriented entities.

-The financial statements were approved by the board of directors on 6 December 2021.
+The financial statements were approved by the board of directors on 25 October 2023.